Queens Legal Separation Attorneys

 Couples should note that they cannot backdate the agreement if they had separated before signing it.
 The separation will be active from the time both parties signed and notarized the agreement.
-It is best to work with legal separation lawyers from the onset of the separation process to ensure that all legal loopholes or misinterpretations may be cleared before they stall the process.
+It is to work with legal separation lawyers from the onset of the separation process to ensure that all legal loopholes or misinterpretations may be cleared before they stall the process.

 Alternative Dispute Resolution (ADR) is a viable solution if the parties to the dispute cannot agree on specific terms in the agreement.
-The best dispute resolution center in Queens is the New York Collaborative Family Law Center.
-It was opened in 2009, and it is one of the best dispute resolutions centers in the US.
+The dispute resolution center in Queens is the New York Collaborative Family Law Center.
+It was opened in 2009, and it is one of the dispute resolutions centers in the US.
 It provides a platform for both couples to iron out their differences.
 The whole process may also involve bringing other conflict resolutions experts on board.

 Reconciling after Separation